 - Leslie, H. A. et al. (2022).
 Discovery and quantification of plastic particle pollution in human blood.
 Environment International.

 - Marfella, R. et al. (2024).
 Microplastics and nanoplastics in atheromas and cardiovascular events.
-NEJM.
+New England Journal of Medicine.

 - WHO (2019).
 Microplastics in drinking-water.
 World Health Organization technical report.